They Do Things Differently Here: Extract

 ‘Fetch Jay.’

 ‘There’s no point.
-Look at him.’
+Look!’

+Had Creyte been distracted by the loud noise before being struck by the roller?
 Peter stood shaking, unsure whether to flee.
 He must have caused the accident when he threw the helmet behind him.
 Running away would not help; everyone present would recognise him from the match.

 An ambulance cruised towards the centre of attention, its headlights flashing to avoid further accidents.
 Sirens were unnecessary.
-Confused, relieved, grateful, Peter turned away from the confusion, and walked off unhindered.
-As he left the ground the chanting started, quieter than before, rising for a few moments above the communal murmur before subsiding, as if acknowledging an ending, bringing something to a close.
+Confused, relieved, grateful, Peter turned away from the confusion and walked off unhindered.
+As he left the ground, the chanting started, quieter than before, rising for a few moments above the communal murmur before subsiding as if acknowledging an ending, bringing something to a close.

 He removed his shoes on the back doorstep and let himself into the house.
 There was a light in the living room.
 His parents were bound to ask about the evening.
 He tiptoed up the stairs, taking care to tread in the centre of each step and avoid creaks.
 He peered into Emily’s room.
 She was already asleep.

-In his room Peter lay flat on the bed, fully dressed, hands behind his head.
+In his room, Peter lay flat on the bed, fully dressed, hands behind his head.
 He yawned.

 ‘Interesting place,’ he thought.
 ‘They do things differently here.’
-Within minutes he was asleep.

 SaveSave